dcernst/dcernst.github.io/_posts/2015-01-14-setting-the-stage.md

   4. What is the value of making mistakes in the learning process?
   5. How do we create a safe environment where risk taking is encouraged and productive failure is valued?

-Each time I&#8217;ve run the activity, the responses are slightly different.
+Each time I've run the activity, the responses are slightly different.
 The responses to the first two questions are usually what you would expect.
 Question 3 always generates great discussions.
-The idea of &#8220;productive failure&#8221; naturally arises when discussing question 4 and I provide them with this language sometime while discussing this question.
-Listening to the students&#8217; responses to question 4 is awesome.
-It&#8217;s really nice to get the students establishing the necessary culture of the class without me having to tell them what to do.
+The idea of "productive failure" naturally arises when discussing question 4 and I provide them with this language sometime while discussing this question.
+Listening to the students' responses to question 4 is awesome.
+It's really nice to get the students establishing the necessary culture of the class without me having to tell them what to do.

 After we are done discussing the 5 questions, I elaborate on the importance of productive failure and inform that I will often tag things in class with the hashtag &#35;pf in an attempt to emphasize its value.
 I also provide them with the following quote from [Mike Starbird][3]:

-> &#8220;Any creative endeavor is built on the ash heap of failure.”
+> "Any creative endeavor is built on the ash heap of failure.”

 I wrap up the activity by conveying some claims I make about education and stating some of my goals as a teacher.